 (e) Final site plan submission: 15 copies, 11 inches by 17 inches; and five copies, 24 inches by 36 inches or 24 inches by 42 inches.

-(f) Final record plan submission: two Mylar copies and four paper copies.
+(f) Final record plan submission: electronic filing and seven paper copies.

-(g) Final approved site subdivision plan: four paper copies.
+(g) Final approved site subdivision plan: electronic and seven paper copies.

-(4) The Town Commissioners may also request electronic copies in Adobe Acrobat format of all submission materials, at their discretion.
+(4) The Town Commissioners may also request electronic copies in Adobe Acrobat format or any other standard electronic format of all submission materials, at their discretion.

 § 185-76 Preliminary site plan requirements.

-A. The preliminary site plan shall show the following:
+A. The preliminary site plan shall show the following (Each number must be addressed by the applicant)

 (1) Name of the subdivision or development.